 Keep cool, sealed and and in a dark place.

 The flavour of sumac is so universally appealing that it’s hard to go wrong.
 Add it to salad dressings or the salads themselves, in fact, add it wherever you would use lemon or lime.
-It’s great on fried fish and on the chips too; rice dishes; and Middle Eastern fare such as houmous, bean or chick pea salads.
+It’s great on fried fish and on the chips too, rice dishes, and Middle Eastern fare such as hummus, bean or chickpea salads.
 It’s a great lifter of sandwich fillings and something as simple as cheddar and sumac is a winning combination.
 Sumac is not usually cooked with but can be and its reduced flavour brought to life by serving the dish with more sumac to sprinkle.